sate-antaranyan-sada/Linux/script_prometheus_node_service/README.md

 ## What the Script Does
 1. **Checks for existing services**
-   - If the service file exists, checks if it's active and promts to either restart or enable it.
+   - If the service file exists, checks if it's active and promts to reconfigurate or not.
    - If not, asks whether to install it.

 2. **Checks for existing users**